 London W6 7NL

-This care workers charity is the “trade” charity for the Care Professions and considers applications from individuals and their widows, widowers, partners, orphans or any other dependant of someone who has worked/is working within the UK Care profession.
+This care workers charity is dedicated to helping current, former and retired care workers who have worked within the UK Care profession.
+Help is offered in the form of hardship grants, online information and advice.
 There is an eligibility criteria which applicants can check either online via their website:

 Some sources of financial assistance in the UK